-A form of traditional Chinese medicine, acupuncture involves the therapist inserting ultra-fine metal needles into carefully chosen points on the body.
+Acupuncture is part of traditional Chinese medicine; it involves the therapist inserting sterile, disposable ultra-fine metal needles into carefully chosen points on the body.
 It is commonly used to reduce pain and stiffness.
-It is also used to relieve digestive ailments, insomnia, depression and anxiety.
+In particular, with people with Parkinson's it is also used to relieve digestive ailments (such as constipation), insomnia, depression and anxiety.

-Acupuncturists believe that energy flows around the body (Chi) through channels.
+Acupuncturists traditionally believe that energy (Qi, pronounced 'Chi') flows around the body through channels.
 These channels can get blocked as a result of physical and emotional factors (such as anxiety and stress, poor nutrition, infections or trauma) which results in ill health and imbalances.
-Stimulating the acupuncture points with special needles is thought by many to stimulate nerves and muscles which in turn releases these blockages, restores energy flow and triggers healing.
+Stimulating the acupuncture points with needles is thought by many to stimulate nerves and muscles which in turn releases these blockages, restores energy flow and triggers healing.

 How can it help in Parkinson's?

 Anecdotal evidence suggests acupuncture can improve some Parkinson’s symptoms including tremor, walking difficulties, rigidity and pain.
-However there is currently insufficient scientific research to confirm whether or not it is effective in Parkinson’s.
+There is increasing evidence1,2 that acupuncture may help with non-motor symptoms3,4, such as sleep problems5 and anxiety.

 Many people find that acupuncture increases energy levels, induces relaxation, improves appetite, mood and sleep, as well as an overall sense of wellbeing.
-There is also evidence that acupuncture reduces stress levels through the release of endorphins in the brain.
+There is also evidence that acupuncture reduces stress levels through the release of endorphins.

-Carers may also benefit from increased energy levels, improved appetite and sleep, enhanced relaxation, and an overall sense of wellbeing.
-An acupuncture session can be an ideal time to switch off and relax, or enjoy talking one-to-one with the therapist during treatment.
+Carers may also benefit from increased energy levels, improved sleep, enhanced relaxation, and an overall sense of wellbeing.
+An acupuncture session can be an ideal time to switch off and relax.

 What should I expect at an appointment?